byxorna/btviz/README.md

 ## TODO
 * looks like reinitializing force atlas after killing it to get new node positions causes the browser to fuck up HARD.
 Figure this out...
-* Stream in adds and removes
+* Stream in adds and removes (how do we rectify this with force atlas?)
-* make updating a model trigger the update in sigma